pmem/llpl/README.md

 The following are the prerequisites for building this Java library:

 1. Linux operating system
-2. Persistent Memory Development Kit (PMDK)
+2. Persistent Memory Development Kit (PMDK) v1.5 or newer
-3. Java 8 or above
+3. Java 8 or newer
 4. Build tools - `g++` compiler, `CMake` and `Maven`

 ### PREREQUISITES TO RUN ###
 This library assumes the availability of hardware persistent memory or emulated persistent memory.
 Instructions for creating emulated persistent memory are shown below.

 ### EMULATING PERSISTENT MEMORY ###
 The preferred way is to create an in-memory DAX file system.
 This requires Linux kernel 4.2 or